ThanhAnPham/ThanhAnPham.github.io/_pages/about.md

 *Collaboration with Prof. Demetri Psaltis*

 ### Phase unwrapping with deep learning
 Recovering the true phase from its wrapped version (modulo 2$\pi$) sounds easy...but it's not (for some images).
-I explore methods with untrained and unsupervised deep learning.\\
+I am interested in methods with untrained and unsupervised deep learning.\\
 *Collaboration with Fangshu Yang*

 ### Software for single-molecule localization microscopy